judka-uriel/uriel-book/uriel_en.md

 Bank and Gaza Strip — like the majority of Palestinian Arabs have long since found refuge in neighboring countries.
 Such a population exchange would be
-just: Jews from Muslim countries, forced to leave their places of residence, would be compensated and replaced by Palestinian Arabs in their stead.
+just: Jews from Muslim countries, forced to leave their places of residence, would be compensated and replaced with Palestinian Arabs in their stead.

 And likewise for the countries of Europe — as many Jews as were destroyed and expelled from there, so many Palestinian Arabs should be accepted as migrants.